 Note: depending on adverse traffic or weather conditions your group leader may shorten this particular ride

 Today is a shorter ride than yesterday and you'll be cycling through Bosnia and Herzegovina for the first time.
 Depart Pluzine and drive approximately 185 kilometres to small Bosnian village of Žulja to start our cycling.
-Riding along an old, long forgotten country road through half-abandoned hamlets past shepherds tending herds of sheep, this is the Bosnia beyond tourism, where everything done the old traditional way.
+Riding along an old, long forgotten country road through half-abandoned hamlets past shepherds tending herds of sheep, this is Europe beyond tourism, where everything done the old traditional way.

 Riding along the ridgeline for around 10kms, the mainly asphalt road is virtually traffic-free and enjoys spectacular views down to Mostar and the surrounding hills before descending to the charming town of Blagaj, situated at the spring of the Buna river and a historical tekke (Dervish monastery).

 Enjoy lunch then ride the next flat 15kms to the utterly charming town of Mostar.
-Mostar is best known for its iconic Stari Most (Old Bridge), from which both tourists and locals dive into the River Neretva.
+Mostar is best known for its iconic Stari Most (Old Bridge), from which locals dive into the River Neretva.
 This is a tradition for local boys, who are said to have a lifetime of bad luck if they do not complete the jump in order to become a man.
 It's a beautiful spot to kick back by the river, enjoy a Bosnian coffee and watch the divers and the world go by.

 Ride: approx. 31 kms/19 miles, mostly downhill with approx. 220 metres/720ft of elevation gain.